Winchester 1866 Carbine

 Here is the chance to own the rifle that started it all, this Winchester 1866 Carbine Yellow Boy.
 A very early 1866 Winchester carbine with many special features and character that suggest use in the South West Territories.
 The Winchester ’66 is an early 2nd model with the concealed “inside” serial marking and a “Henry” marked barrel.

 This special order Winchester Model 1866 Carbine, serial #16523, was made in 1868.
 The carbine was highly embellished with special features, but is too early to letter.
 “Henry’s Patent” is visible on the barrel with only portions of “Kings Patent” visible.
-This special made carbine is New York engraved with the Mexican snake and eagle on the left side and stylized “RM” initials on the right side.
-The top tang is also engraved.
-In addition, the top of the receiver, bottom of lifter and butt plate are all in matching motif.
-The engraving is very well executed and of high quality.
+Most noteworthy this carbine is New York engraved with the Mexican snake and eagle on the left side.
+In addition, the carbine has stylized “RM” initials on the right side.
+Likewise, the top tang is engraved.
+Lastly, the top of the receiver, bottom of lifter and butt plate are all in matching motif.
+The engraving is very well executed and high quality.

 This Winchester 1866 Carbine was made without any provisions for a saddle ring.
 All steel metal surfaces were originally nickel plated and the frame and butt plate silver plated.
 Only traces of each remain.
 The frame top tang shows what appears to be some gold wash.